St. Clare's Priory, Stockholm: History

-The nunnery was given large donations and lands upon its foundation by King Magnus III of Sweden.
-King Magnus also gave his daughter Princess Richeza Magnusdotter of Sweden to the nunnery.
+The nunnery was given large donations and lands upon its foundation by King Magnus Ladulås of Sweden.
+King Magnus also gave his daughter Richeza to the nunnery.
 She was to serve as its abbess in 1335–1347.
 The priory was not, however, exclusively for aristocrats, as some other convents were: rather, many of the members and even abbesses were from the merchant class.

 The St. Clare's Priory had a close cooperation with the Grey Friar's Abbey, Stockholm, and there is an old legend that they were a secret passage between the two convents.
 The priory enjoyed prestige.
-In 1358, it was relieved from all taxes even during crisis.
-In 1495, when the regent Sten Sture the elder prepared to go to war against Russia, the Arch bishop Jakob Ulfsson of Uppsala asked to bring along the banner of Saint Erik, which was then brought from Uppsala and installed in the priory under great festivities.
-In 1497, king John, King of Denmark swore his oath as monarch here before the city of Stockholm was turned over to him.
+In 1358, it was relieved from all taxes even during a crisis.
+In 1495, when the regent Sten Sture the elder prepared to go to war against Russia, the Archbishop Jakob Ulfsson of Uppsala asked to bring along the banner of Saint Erik, which was then brought from Uppsala and installed in the priory under great festivities.
+In 1497, King John, King of Denmark swore his oath as monarch here before the city of Stockholm was turned over to him.
 However, after the great fire of 1446, the priory was unable to quite recover economically, and by 1508, it was still in a poor state.

 During the Swedish War of Liberation of 1521–23, Danish-controlled Stockholm was under siege by the Swedes.
 The abbess of the nunnery, Anna Leuhusen, offered to allow Swedes living in Stockholm to safely escape the Danes by exiting the city through the nunnery.
-When they arrived to the nunnery, however, she signaled the Danish authorities, and the refugees were executed as traitors.
+When they arrived at the nunnery, however, she signaled the Danish authorities, and the refugees were executed as traitors.
 In June 1523, Stockholm was retaken by the Swedes and made capital of the independent Kingdom of Sweden.
 In 1525, Elin Thomasdotter is noted to have replaced Anna Leuhusen as abbess.